 Whatever resources I need for a film project, I’m always asking myself whether to build or to buy.
 I look at the costs and benefits of hiring another company provide a service for me, compared with the costs and benefits of putting together the resources to do it myself.
 Once you break down the real costs and added value of any distribution or other deal, you can determine at each step whether you really need someone else to do it for you.
 Depending on what you find out, a distributor may be the best way to go, or maybe it’s just better to DIY.

 This entry was posted on Wednesday, March 12th, 2008 at 4:31:18 pm and is filed under Articles, Business.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.